 If you might wish to be able to do any of these activities, then you must make an application for a Tier 4 General student visa.

-If you are a visa national: you need to apply at the British Embassy in your country before to travel to the UK.
-You will need an application form, the visa fee payment, your original offer letter, in addition to original financial documentation which shows how you intend to fund your studies.
+If you are a visa national: you need to apply for your Student Visitor visa before traveling to the UK.
+You will need to fill the online application form that you can find on the Visa4UK website.
+You will also need to provide the visa fee payment, your original offer letter, information about your accommodation arrangements and original financial documentation which shows how you intend to fund your studies.

-Details on how to apply can be found on the UK Border Agency website.
+Details on how to apply can be found on the UK Visas & Immigration website.

 If you are a non-visa national: you can apply for entry as a student visitor on arrival at UK Immigration as long as you arrive directly into the UK from outside of the UK/Republic of Ireland common travel area.